Saturday, May 29, 2021

 If however the encounters on your map are not numbered (maybe they use letters), or if the general information is not numbered (it usually is not), then rolling may not be as straightforward.
 And with multiple rolls, this procedure may be too slow and tediuous for in game use.
 In such cases, you want to prep and create a couple rumors in advance in this way to hand out.

 Should you remove rumors once shared from the list?
 I think you would keep the rumors on until you used up a good portion - while the players will not get new exitement from re-hearing the same story again, the townfolk may still be jabbing about the mysterious disappearnces around the old forest.
 Eventually you will need to refresh the list, so the world does not feel static.
-Best of course, take the rumor off after the players killed the wyvern in the old forest, and replace it with one about a mighty group of heroes that killed the wyvern in the old forest.
+Best of course, take the rumor off after the players killed the wyvern in the old forest, and replace it with one about a mighty group of heroes that killed the wyvern.
 Just do not overdo that.

-I never cared about these lists, we would roll for rumors the group knew at the start, hand them out, and then move on.
+In the past, I never cared about these lists, we would roll for rumors the group knew at the start, hand them out, and then move on.
 In some cases the players took action to learn more, for example after learning that the Dungeon of the Unknown was built by Dwarves, they asked around who in the area was doing such work and eventually were able to track down some dwarves that could share additional information.
 But I never used them systematically.
 I think that was a mistake, they are a great way to deliver concentrated information.

 The Lazy DM's secrets are very similar to rumors, in that they represent a list of secret pieces of knowledge that the player characters can learn about.
 And that guy is all about effort economy.